-Inode (Index node) is a data structure on file system that holds all information about file except its name and actual data.
-We can call inode as a identity card without name.
-When a file is create new name and inode is assigned to it.
+Inode (Index node) is a data structure on the file system that holds all information about a file except its name and actual data.
+We can call inode as an identity card without a name.
+When a file creates a new name and inode is assigned to it.
 There is two way to fill a disk.
 One way is to fill all segments in the file system other way is to consume all inode index numbers.
-Detaching names from inode gives file systems the ability to hard link which means using same data for multiple files with different name.
+Detaching names from inode gives file systems the ability to hard link which means using the same data for multiple files with a different name.

 Information Stored In Inode

-Below information is stored in inode and each inode is numbered with unique number in file system.
+Below information is stored in the inode and each inode is numbered with a unique number in the file system.

 - File type

 - Access Control Lists (ACL’s)

 We can list inode number with ls command

 $ ls -i 1187182 html

 - 1187182 is the inode number of HTML folder